DeepLearningClub/pasteur-gpu-cluster/README.md

 ## Slurm commands for GPU nodes
 Slurm is used as the schedule system, you can find the detailed usage [here](http://slurm.schedmd.com/).

-For using GPU nodes, you need specify these two options:
+For using GPU nodes, you need specify these three options:
+* use the gpu partition
 * the qos option named gpu (time limit of 7 days for a job)
 * the gres option to indicate what you want.

 For example:
 ```
-srun --qos=gpu --gres=gpu:1 python ./your_script.py
+srun -p gpu --qos=gpu --gres=gpu:1 python ./your_script.py
 ```

 If you want to submit on a specific type of GPU, indicate it in the gres option like this: `--gres=gpu[:type]:nb_of_gpu`, the following options are available: